 About

-Find her on instagramtwitter, facebook, patreon
+Find her on instagramtwitter, facebook, substack

 Naughton's work straddles the line between fiction and non-fiction, prose and poetry, and explores themes such as self-objectification, existentialism, the frailty of text-based communication, and capitalism.